The following Family guidance note provides comprehensive and up to date legal information covering:

 The ability to act alone is subject to the limitation that a person with parental responsibility may not act in any way that would be incompatible with any order made in respect to the child under the Children Act 1989 (ChA 1989).
 Wardship also limits the freedom to exercise parental responsibility.

-Each married parent has parental responsibility and each may exercise it independently, subject to
+Each married parent has parental responsibility and each may exercise it independently, subject to express statutory provisions to the contrary, eg the need to obtain each parent's consent to an adoption order.
+Unmarried parents where the father has acquired parental responsibility

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.